amrNaser99/MCQ/README.md

 # mcq

-A MCQ Flutter Task for NIT .
+A MCQ Simple app to test your knowledge .

 ## Getting Started